-As at time of publication, 33 participants gained meaningful employment.
+As at time of this report, 48 participants gained employment, 72 were job ready, with 28 engaged in continuing education.

 September 2019: Senator Anne Ruston, Minister for Families and Social Services (centre), and a group of participants officially launched Getting Ready for Take Off, a project designed to improve the employment opportunities of young people affected by parental imprisonment.